 Here’s the gist: after taking your seat, a member of the wait staff will head to the charcoal oven sitting innocuously in the corner of the outdoor space and fill your portable parrillan with white-hot coals.
 They’ll then wheel it over to your table, plonk it in the centre, and explain exactly how long they recommend you sear each of the various things you’ve ordered.
 Of course, it’s all up to you, but it never hurts to have a little guidance.

-Just don’t enjoy them too much, or you’ll end up in someone’s grill.
+Just don’t enjoy them too much, or you’ll end up in someone else’s grill.

 NOTE: Parrillan is taking outdoor bookings now – you can find out more HERE.